roualdes/bridgestan/paper/paper.md

 The Stan community by and large uses CPU hardware and since Stan primarily targets CPUs, `BridgeStan` is incredibly efficient for developing inference algorithms on CPUs.
-The Stan math library and its automatic differentiation tools were evaluated for efficiency on CPUs in @Carpenter:2015.
+The Stan math library and its automatic differentiation tools were evaluated for efficiency on CPUs in @Carpenter:2015.  `BridgeStan` also allows for the use of the same model/data in a multi-threaded environment for parallel evaluations of the log density function.

 `BridgeStan` enables memory allocated in the host language, for now Julia, Python, and R, to be reused within Stan; though any language with a C foreign